 There is one condition to the promise in Mark 11:24 that we pray according to the will of God.
-But it is the will of God to cleanse us from sin and to enable us to live a godly life.
-So, we may plead for these blessings, and believe that we receive them, and thank God that we have received them.
+But it is the will of God to cleanse us from sin and to enable us to live godly lives.
+So, we may plead for the gift of forgiveness, and believe that we receive it, and thank God that we have received it.
 “There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit” (Romans 8:1).
 And we can be sure that any spiritual request we ask for we may receive (Matthew 7:7).

 Now that you are forgiven, walk with Him day by day and ask Him to give you His Spirit and keep you by His grace.
 The apostle says, “As ye have therefore received Christ Jesus the Lord, so walk ye in Him” (Colossians 2:6).

 Some may feel that they must be on probation before they can have faith in God’s promise.
 But they can claim His promise right away.
 In fact, in order to resist temptation, they must have His power to help their weaknesses.
 We should come to Jesus as we are, helpless and weak.
-And he will cover us by His love and empowers us by His grace.
+And He will cover us by His love and empowers us by His grace (Philippians 4:13).